Do You Know How to Choose the Right Cold Lozenges?

 When you’re choosing cold lozenges there are a few things to consider:

 - Have the cold lozenges been proven effective?
-Strong evidence of effectiveness in fighting colds is something to look for in cold lozenges or any other type of cold remedy.
+Strong evidence of effectiveness in shortening colds is something to look for in cold lozenges or any other type of cold remedy.

 - Are the cold lozenges safe to take in combination with other treatments for a cold such as decongestants and expectorants?